f4rmhouse/f4rmhouse/README.md

 * [Agent swarms](https://f4rmhouse.com):
 * [Deep customizability](https://f4rmhouse.com)

-If you're non-technical you can use the official [website](https://f4rmhouse.com) which contains some paid features but has a very generous free tier.
+This is all mostly free to use on our official [website](https://f4rmhouse.com) which has a very generous free tier.
 If you're not interested in that you can install a f4rmhouse client on your local system.

 ## Prerequisites